mjones129/yelpcamp/README.md

 # yelpcamp

 This is a project demonstrating full CRUD functionality and oauth login using Passport.JS.
-Hosted here:https://yelpcamp-colt-bootcamp.herokuapp.com/
+Unfortunately, this project is no longer hosted here:https://yelpcamp-colt-bootcamp.herokuapp.com/